Xjkvest/OfferTrackerV3/README.md

 ## About

-Offer Tracker is a powerful tool designed to help Customer Cussecc teams track their offers, analyze conversion rates, and visualize performance data.
+Offer Tracker is a powerful tool designed to help Customer Success teams track their offers, analyze conversion rates, and visualize performance data.
 The application features a clean, modern interface with robust data visualization capabilities.

 ## Features